Advanced Practice Consultant – Wound Ostomy & Continence

 Date: Jul 22, 2015

-Elderly bladder leakage is a common issue that arises as people age.
-The good news is that there are ways to lessen the impact of bladder leakage and there are products to keep the worry of urinary incontinence from affecting a person’s quality of life.
+Bladder leakage is a common issue that arises as people age.
+The good news is that there are ways to lessen the impact of bladder leakage and there are products to keep the worry of leakage from affecting a person’s quality of life.

 Understanding bladder function:

 The bladder is a small muscle in the lower abdomen.
-It expands like a balloon as urine fills it from the kidneys.
-Unlike a balloon, there is no pressure, it just expands until it has reached its capacity.
+It expands like a balloon as it fills with urine from the kidneys.
+Unlike a balloon, there is no pressure.
+It just expands until it has reached its capacity.

 Nothing makes a taboo topic easier to discuss than being armed with all of the information.

-Normal bladder capacity is about two cups, but, for seniors it is often less.
-For someone to void (pass urine) they must relax the sphincter (ring of muscle) or valve at the base of the bladder and contract the bladder.
-We feel like we have to void when our bladder starts contracting, but we don’t void right away because we are able to keep the sphincter tight.
-When we go to the bathroom and relax the sphincter and the bladder contracts, we pass urine.
+Normal bladder capacity is about two cups of urine but, the bladder of a senior often holds less.
+For someone to void (pass urine) they must relax the sphincter (ring of muscle) or valve at the base of the bladder and then contract the bladder.
+We feel like we have to void (or pass urine) when our bladder starts contracting.
+However, we don’t urinate at that moment because we are able to keep the sphincter or muscle at the base of the bladder tight.
+When we go to the bathroom and relax the sphincter, the the bladder contracts and we pass urine.

 Why are people incontinent of urine?

-- The bladder does not contract well and doesn’t empty completely.
+- The bladder may not contract well and as a result it doesn’t empty completely.

-- The sphincter or the pelvic floor muscle is weak and it is harder to hold the urine in.
+- The sphincter or the pelvic floor muscles are weak and it is harder to hold the urine in.

-- The bladder and sphincter do not work together and the person is either incontinent of urine or unable to void.
+- The bladder and sphincter do not work together and the person experiences either leakage of urine or the inability to void.

-- Some medications make it harder to empty the bladder so there is always some urine present, and the need to void often.
+- Some medications can make it harder to empty the bladder.
+This can mean that there is always some urine present in the bladder and the person needs to void (or pass urine) often.

-- Bladder infections may cause a person to leak.
+- Bladder infections may cause a person to leak urine.

-- There are several illnesses that can contribute to incontinence such as MS, Parkinson’s disease, stroke, and dementia, to name a few.
+- There are several illnesses that can contribute to incontinence such as Multiple Sclerosis, Parkinson’s disease, stroke, and dementia to name a few.

-- Be sure to drink at least eight glasses of water a day.
-Some people reduce their fluids to try not to leak.
-The bladder does not like concentrated urine so it tries to get rid of it.
-This means frequent trips to the bathroom with not much passed each time.
+- Drink at least eight glasses of water a day (unless otherwise instructed by a health care professional).
+Some people limit their fluid intake to reduce the leakage.
+However, this is not a good idea because the bladder does not like concentrated urine so it tries to get rid of it.
+This means frequent trips to the bathroom with not much urine passed each time.

-- Limit the amount of caffeine.
+- Limit the amount of caffeine that is ingested.
 Coffee, tea, colas, chocolate and some other soft drinks have caffeine in them.
-The bladder does not like the caffeine and it tries to get rid of it.
-Also, the caffeine acts as a diuretic so it makes more urine and a need to void more often.
+The bladder does not like caffeine and it tries to get rid of it.
+Also, the caffeine acts as a diuretic so it makes more urine and a need to pass urine more often.